JessicaDixie/Wedding-Bells/README.md

 👰 Main Wedding Page (index.html)
 - Wedding invitation header
-- Admin section top right corner of the website
+- Admin Login modal (where the couple or developer can enter the admin password.
+The password is verified by the backend, which sets a secure authentication cookie)
   * Selecting it opens a password prompt.
 Upon successful authentication, the user is redirected to the admin page, which loads data from the backend via protected API requests.
   * Note: The admin password is configured in the backend and is not stored in or exposed by the frontend.
 - Three-image gallery with timed transitions